-If we are found to infringe a third party's intellectual property rights, we could be required to obtain a license from such third party to continue developing or commercializing our product candidates, products and technology.
+If we are found to infringe a third party's intellectual property rights, we could be required to obtain a license from such third party to continue developing or commercializing Xtampza or our product candidates, products and technology.
 However, we may not be able to obtain any required license on commercially reasonable terms or at all.
 Even if we are able to obtain a license, it may be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
 We could be forced, including by court order, to cease commercializing the infringing technology or product.
 In addition, in any such proceeding or litigation, we could be found liable for monetary damages, including treble damages and attorneys' fees, if we are found to have willfully infringed a patent.
-A finding of infringement could prevent us from commercializing our product candidates or force us to cease some of our business operations.
+A finding of infringement could prevent us from commercializing Xtampza or our product candidates or force us to cease some of our business operations.

 In connection with any NDA that we file under Section 505(b)(2), including the NDA for Xtampza, we are required to notify the patent holder of the reference listed drug that we identify in our NDA, that we have certified to the FDA that any patents listed for the listed drug in the FDA's Orange Book publication are invalid, unenforceable or will not be infringed by the manufacture, use or sale of our drug.
 If the patent holder files a patent infringement lawsuit against us within 45 days of its receipt of notice of our certification, the FDA is automatically prevented from approving our Section 505(b)(2) NDA until the earliest of 30 months after the lawsuit is filed, expiration of the patents, settlement of the lawsuit and a court decision in the infringement case that is favorable to us.
 Accordingly, we may invest significant time and expense in the development of our product candidates only to be subject to significant delay and patent litigation before our product candidates may be commercialized.
-On March 24, 2015, Purdue, as the sponsor for OxyContin OP, the listed drug for Xtampza, brought infringement claims against us alleging infringement of U.S. Patent Nos.
-7,674,799, 7,674,800, 7,683,072 and 8,652,497.
-That case is venued in the District of Massachusetts.
-On November 6, 2015, Purdue filed another suit in the District of Massachusetts alleging infringement of U.S. Patent No. 9,073,933, which is a continuation patent of three of the patents asserted in the first case.